FREDVUNI/FREDVUNI/README.md

 ==========================

 <div>
-    <p>I'm Fred, a passionate software developer with a love for learning and a knack for crafting innovative solutions.
-I thrive in the world of multiple languages and frameworks, and I'm always eager to stay ahead of the tech curve.</p>
+  Fred | Software Developer

-<p> I'm on a journey to master TypeScript, NextJS, wordpress hooks, filters, and webhooks, sharpening my skills and embracing the latest technologies.
-Additionally, I'm immersing myself in the captivating realm of artificial intelligence, with the goal of crafting intelligent applications that yield tangible impact.</p>
+I'm a passionate software developer with a love for learning and a strong focus on creating innovative solutions.
+Skilled in multiple languages and frameworks, I continuously stay ahead of the tech curve, exploring new trends and technologies.
+My goal is to build efficient, scalable, and impactful software.

 <a href="https://wakatime.com/@018bb52a-6a81-43ba-bffc-c40037c371d3"><img src="https://wakatime.com/badge/user/018bb52a-6a81-43ba-bffc-c40037c371d3.svg" alt="Total time coded since Nov 9 2023" /></a>